 Rose bushes, in particular, respond exceptionally well to Epsom salt given they lack magnesium during blooming.

+She says Epsom salt is safe for mostly all plants, and poses very little danger of overuse like commercial fertilisers do.
 However, some experts do warn against using Epsom salt on sage as the herb is one of the few plants that doesn’t respond well.

 - Houseplants: Mix half a cup of Epsom Salts in a 10-litre watering can and feed plants monthly.